This post is brought to you in partnership with Visit California – visit their website for ideas on how to plan the perfect California road trip

 For dinner, we ate at The Sur House, part of Ventana Big Sur – which we loved loved loved.
 The place had a great vibe, was busy and people didn’t just disappear at 9pm which happens in many places in America.
 We were able to be out til around 10.30pm which made for a great change.

 The 4-course menu cost $95 per person, but we actually went a la carte as we could not eat everything.
-Also worth mentioning that the breakfast was good for European palates (the sourdough toast was amazing and you could order just one egg or two, without the potatoes and all the other bits that normally come with).
+Also worth mentioning that the breakfast was good for European palates (the sourdough toast was amazing and you could order just one egg or two, without the potatoes).
 Dinner for two stayed at the $100 per person mark and breakfast was actually under $40 for 2, including juices.

 California Road Trip Stop 3 – Santa Barbara